TomVer99/FHICT-typst-template/documentation/manual.typ

 #pagebreak()
 == Glossarium

+#emph[Current version: 0.4.1]

 Library can be found at the #hlink("https://typst.app/universe/package/glossarium", content: "Typst Universe page").

-This library provides functionality to manage and render a glossary in the document.
-There are two commands of interest in this library: `gls` and `glspl`.
+This library provides functionality to manage and render and manage a glossary in the document.
+For more information on how to use this library, check the documentation on the Typst Universe page.

-The following documentation will assume you use the terms list as described in the fhict-doc command in @fhict-doc.

-#command("gls",
-  barg[body]
-)[
-  Inserts a glossary term.

-  #argument("body", types:"string")[
-    The term to insert.
-  ]
-]

-#command("glspl",
-  barg[body]
-)[
-  Inserts a glossary term in plural form.

-  #argument("body", types:"string")[
-    The term to insert.
-  ]
-]

-You can also simple use `@term` to insert a term in the document.

 == In-Dexter